A few words about anime trips in general…

 - Bring your headphones and the soundtrack of the series to your phone, etc. You'll notice what this is all about when you first arrive at one of the most recognizable places in your favorite series and put the logo's music to play.
 Indeed.

 - Remember the code of conduct!
-Do not disturb locals or trespass on private property (including school yards, etc.) without permission.
-In any case, as a foreigner you will attract attention from the locals, but try to be as considerate of others as possible and "pretend you are not".
+Locals must not be disturbed or intruded into private areas (including the yards of schools, etc.) without permission.
+In any case, as a foreigner, you will attract attention among the locals, but try to consider others as much as possible and “be like you are not”.

 I put maps next to the guides (heh, did you notice?)
 Whenever I think it’s necessary, but the routes described can be viewed from any map.

-The articles are based on the idea that public transport is the means of getting around.
-Renting a car is also always a viable option, and gives you more flexibility - but even then you should consider where it makes most sense to rent a car.
-Even slightly longer journeys are much quicker by train than by car, even if you use the toll motorways.
-Especially if you can use the shinkansen lines, the speed of the "bullet train" is unquestionable.
+The articles are based on the idea that movement takes place by public means of transport.
+Renting a car is also always a viable option, and gives you more flexibility to get around - but even then, it’s worth considering where it makes the most sense to rent a car.
+Slightly longer transitions fold by train many times faster than by car, even if the car uses toll motorways.
+Especially if you can take advantage of the Shinkansen tracks, the speed of the “bullet train” is undeniable.

-In this context, I would like to point out that the articles are my own subjective stories, and not absolute truths - everyone's trip is their own personal "pilgrimage", and it is neither possible nor reasonable to write a complete script for such an experience.
-A ready-made package will always be inferior to one that you make yourself from scratch.
-Just be brave and go for it, I can tell you from experience that that's how you get the most out of an expedition.
-If possible, also avoid taking along a travelling companion who doesn't at least share your enthusiasm for the series in question, it will inevitably affect the atmosphere.
+In this context, I would like to point out that the articles are my own subjective narratives, not absolute truths - each trip is their own personal “pilgrimage,” and it is neither possible nor sensible to write a complete script for such an experience.
+The finished package always gives you a worse lunch compared to what you made from the beginning.
+It's only worth going on a trip, I can tell from experience that you can get the most out of the trip.
+If possible, also avoid taking a travel companion on the trip who at least doesn’t share your enthusiasm for that series, it will inevitably affect the mood.

 I hope these stories and writings help other anime friends find the roots of the series or series they love!
 I also try to keep the articles as short and informative as possible.